MonuSingh16/MonuSingh16/README.md

 * 🌍  I'm based in Bangalore, India
 * ✉️  You can contact me at [monu.singh9203@gmail.com](mailto:monu.singh9203@gmail.com)
-* 🤝  I'm open to collaborating on Omdena Projects, Kaggle Competitions, Freelance, Consultancy
+* 🤝  I'm open to collaborating on ML Projects, Kaggle Competitions, Consultancy

 <!---
 MonuSingh16/MonuSingh16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.